Flinn Scholarship Benefits and Expectations

 The Flinn Foundation Scholarship Program LLC, which administers the Flinn Scholars Program, recognizes outstanding scholarship, leadership, and achievement among graduating seniors of Arizona’s secondary schools and provides recipients an unparalleled educational experience.
 Its purpose is to retain Arizona’s best students in Arizona during their undergraduate careers, enhance the broader pool of outstanding undergraduate students at Arizona’s three public universities, and cultivate the next generation of leaders for Arizona in all professional domains.

-The Flinn Scholar designation is accompanied by a grant paid to the recipient’s designated Arizona university, with the funds allocated to helping the Scholar realize his or her educational goals.
+The Flinn Scholar designation is accompanied by a grant paid to the recipient’s designated Arizona university, with the funds allocated to helping the Scholar realize their educational goals.
 Only Arizona’s three state residential universities qualify as recipients of these scholarship funds.
 The Scholars Program pays funds directly to the university to cover educational fees; it cannot release funds directly to the student.

 In return for this grant, the Scholars Program expects Flinn Scholars to contribute significantly to the quality of university life, reflecting their individual talents, interests, and potential.
 Flinn Scholars are expected to exhibit, through academic achievement and personal responsibility, conduct consistent with the principles and ambitions which led the Scholars Program to choose the student for this award.

 Tuition and Fees:

 - Each Flinn Scholar’s selected university provides the Scholar an award that covers the cost of base and differential undergraduate tuition, as well as mandatory fees and other college-specific fees for eight semesters.
 Renewal is subject to university criteria.

 - The Flinn Foundation Scholarship Program LLC provides each Scholar a “Semester Funds” award of $8,250 per semester for eight semesters towards the cost of room and board expenses in a campus residence hall and, following the freshman year, toward the cost of a campus residence hall or private, university-approved accommodations.